Type Ia supernova Hubble diagram with near-infrared and optical observations: Results

 \subsection{$V-J$ and $V-H$ color indexes evolution}

 \cite{kri_ir_temp} have studied the $V-$NIR colors of SNe~Ia and found that their evolution between phases $-10$ and $+10$ days is fairly uniform.
 They also showed that SNe with $\Delta M_{15}<1.1$ mag and $\Delta M_{15}>1.1$ follow different $V-H$ loci.
-We studied the evolution of the $V-J$ and $V-H$ colors with the SNe of the GOLD sample with $E(B-V)<0.2$ mag.
-The observed $V$, $J$ and $H$ magnitudes, corrected for the Milky Way dust extinction, were converted to rest-frame\footnote{this was done during the LC fitting.} and the observed epochs were converted to stretch-corrected phases using Eq.~\ref{eq:ph} with $s_\mathrm{opt}$.
+We studied the evolution of the $V-J$ and $V-H$ colors with the SNe of the GOLD sample with low reddening $E(B-V)<0.2$ mag.
+The observed $V$, $J$ and $H$ magnitudes, corrected for the Milky Way dust extinction, were converted to rest-frame and the observed epochs were converted to stretch-corrected phases using Eq.~\ref{eq:ph} with $s_\mathrm{opt}$.
 The $V$ magnitudes were interpolated at the phases of the NIR observations.
 Most SNe have well-sampled $V$ band LCs and the interpolation was done with smoothing splines.
 Only in a few cases interpolation from the templates fits was used.
-We assumed that the evolution of the colors indexes with the stretch-corrected SN phase is the same for all SNe and that the offsets between color curves of the different SNe arise from different dust extinction in the host galaxies and possibly from the intrinsic color scatter.
-Because the slope of the "luminosity-light curve width" relation in $V$ and the NIR bands is different, it is to be expected that the offset may also be a function of the decline rate parameter $\Delta M_{15}$.
-Under these assumptions and in the ideal case of no intrinsic color scatter, the observed color curves $V-X$ can be described by: